Board Member, UCI Alumni Association

 USC – 1987, M.B.A./M.P.H.

-Carol Choi is a businesswoman, a philanthropist and an entrepreneur.
-She graduated from UC Irvine in 1985 with a Bachelor of Arts in Biology and Psychology.
-In 1987, Choi went onto graduate from USC with a Masters in Business Administration and Public Health (MBA/MPH).
-It was in 1993 that she established United Exchange Corp.
-(UEC).
-UEC specializes in the sales, marketing and distribution of control and private label products in Health & Beauty Aid (HBA) and Household Care categories throughout the U.S., Pacific Asia and Latin American regions.
+Carol Choi a businesswoman, a philanthropist and an entrepreneur.
+Carol graduated from UC Irvine with a Bachelor of Arts in Biology and Psychology from Francisco J. Ayala School of Biological Sciences.
+Carol went onto graduate from USC with a Masters in Business Administration and Public Health (MBA/MPH).
+In 1993, Carol established United Exchange Corp.
+(UEC) specializing in the sales, marketing and distribution of Consumer Package Goods (CPG) throughout the U.S., Pacific Asia and Latin American regions.
 Through her work, UEC has been recognized as a good corporate citizen and valued community service provider in the diverse cultural neighborhoods of Los Angeles and Orange County.

-From 2006 – 2012, Choi was actively involved with the Irvine Public School Foundation (IPSF) as a board member.
-At this current time, she serves as an Advisory Council member, helping to raise funds to support the Irvine School District.
-During her tenure as a board member, Choi started the Irvine Korean Parent’s Association (IKPA) and instituted the Program to Advance Cultural Education (PACE).
+Carol was actively involved with the Irvine Public School Foundation (IPSF) as a board member, she served from 2006–2012.
+Carol currently serves as an Advisory Council member, helping to raise funds to support the Irvine School District.
+During Carol’s tenure as a board member with IPSF she started Irvine Korean Parent’s Association (IKPA).
+Carol served as President where she instituted the Program to Advance Cultural Education (PACE).
 The PACE program provides opportunities for educators in the Irvine School District to deepen their understanding of the city’s many different cultures.
-Choi also served as President of the Irvine Korean Parent’s Association.